 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 Decked out in twinkling lights, sprinkled with Christmas trees, and punctuated with delicious food and beverages to keep you warm, visiting the Belgian Christmas markets is a perfect way to celebrate the season.
 Wherever you visit, you’ll find handmade crafts, Christmas decorations, and local food items to take home alongside rides, games, and other fun activities.
 The variety of things to see and do at the best Christmas markets in Belgium makes them fun for the whole family.

 If you’re traveling to Belgium in winter, don’t miss the chance to see the Christmas markets–almost every larger city has one, and most run through Christmas and into the first week of January, so you can enjoy them throughout the holidays.

-All the markets listed here are only a short train ride from Brussels, so it’s easy to visit several, even on a short trip to Belgium.
+All the cities listed here are only a short train ride from Brussels, so it’s easy to visit several, even on a short trip to Belgium.
 While there are common elements among them (for instance, every market must have gluhwein), each Christmas market also has something that makes it stand out from the rest.

 Bruges Christmas Market

 The Christmas market in Bruges is divided into three parts.
-The main area is in the Grote Markt (market square) where you’ll find a large group of shopping chalets and food stands, flanked by the Belfry and the picturesque Provincial Court.
+The main area is in the Markt (market square) where you’ll find a large group of shopping chalets and food stands, flanked by the Belfry and the picturesque Provincial Court.
 A three-minute walk to Simon Stevinplein will bring more food and gift vendors and lots of carnival-type games and even rides.
 On the southern end of the historic center, you’ll find a floating ice-skating rink and winter bar at Minnewater.